 - Different coins representing “Crew Tokens”

 - A Roster Sheet for each player

 - Paper, pencils, and this document

-Each class has a special system that only it may mount.
+In addition to these, each class of ship has a special system that only it can mount.
+These systems are…

 Mass = Size Mod x Number of mounted systems

 This means that the more equipment you load your ship with, the heavier and more sluggish it will be.
 Here is a chart showing the rates of mass for each class…